Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Simulation Study

 \subsection{Simulation Study Results}

 Table~\ref{Tab1:SimulationStudy} and Table~\ref{Tab2:AUCSimStudy}, respectively, present the rCVMSPE and AUC for Adapt-BaSeS and the competing approaches.
 The results indicate that our method yields more accurate predictions than the competing methods across different values of $K$, data classes, and covariance structures.
 Paired $t$-tests were performed to compare the sets of rCVMSPE's between our approach and the competing methods.
 The corresponding $p$-values were found to be statistically significant, with $p<0.001$ for each pairwise comparison.
 Predictive performance generally improves as we increase the number of partitions $K$.
 However, the predictive standard deviations generally increase with larger $K$.
-For one simulated nonstationary dataset, we present the posterior predictive log intensity surface (Figure \ref{Fig1:PredIntSurface}) and the posterior predictive probability surface (Figure \ref{Fig3:PredProbSurface}) obtained from the implementation yielding the lowest rCVMSPE ($K = 49$).
+For one simulated nonstationary dataset with 50{,000} observations, we present the posterior predictive log intensity surface (Figure \ref{Fig1:PredIntSurface}) and the posterior predictive probability surface (Figure \ref{Fig3:PredProbSurface}) obtained from the implementation yielding the lowest rCVMSPE ($K = 49$).
 Based on a visual inspection, our method successfully captures the nonstationary behavior of the true latent spatial process in both cases.
-Plots illustrating the prediction standard deviations can be found in the supplementary material.
+Plots illustrating the prediction standard deviations, posterior differences, and coverage probabilities can be found in the supplementary material.
+The computation time required to fit the model to this large-scale dataset is 105 minutes on a laptop.

 The model-fitting walltimes are reported in the supplementary material.
 The proposed approach exhibits higher computational costs than the fixed basis function approach.
 However, our method is more computationally efficient than the NNGP approach.
 The shorter walltimes for the fixed basis function approach are expected since the spatial basis functions are fixed prior to model-fitting.
 In contrast, our proposed method modifies the spatial basis functions at each iteration of the RJMCMC algorithm, leading to increased computational costs.
 Despite the longer walltimes, our approach offers additional flexibility in modeling the latent spatial process and yields more accurate predictions.
-Importantly, both approaches provide substantial improvements in computational efficiency over the ``gold standard'' SGLMM (\ref{EQ:SGLMM}), which would be computationally infeasible for a dataset with $N_O=5{,}000$ observations.
+Importantly, both approaches provide substantial improvements in computational efficiency over the ``gold standard'' SGLMM (\ref{EQ:SGLMM}), which would be computationally infeasible for a dataset with $n_o=5{,}000$ observations.